tobiasbu/xavier/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 about: Create a report to help us improve
 ---
 <!--
-Thank you for reporting a possible bug in Magnetos.
+Thank you for reporting a possible bug in Xavier.

 Please fill in as much of the template below as you can.
 -->